newtfire/introDH-Hub/docs/timeMap.md

 Your link is probably longer and full of gibberish if you remained anonymous.
 That is okay.
 You may find that you want a shorter custom link, and for that I recommend [bit.ly](https://bit.ly) or another custom link-shortener that you know and love.
 You can create a custom link with your name in it if you wish.

 #### How to record your TimeMap with our class:
-Log in to [Courseweb](https://courseweb.pitt.edu) and go to the Discussion Board, where you will find a Discussion forum asking you to post a message containing two links:
+Log in to [Canvas](https://canvas.psu.edu) and find the assignment to submit your two TimeMapper URLs:
 1. Your Google Sheet (the link from the green Share button)
 1. Your TimeMapper visualization